ibm-cloud-docs/power-iaas/network-architecture.md

 ## IBM Cloud Connect (or Megaport) to colocation (colo) connection
 {: #cloud-to-colo}

 You can connect to the IBM Cloud Power environment by using IBM Cloud Connect or Megaport.
+As stated previously, IBM Cloud Connect is only available to IBM clients within the US.

   ![Power Systems Virtual Server colo connection](./images/network-cloud-colo.png "Power Systems Virtual Server colo connection"){: caption="Figure 4.
 Power Systems Virtual Server Colo connection" caption-side="bottom"}